Cairo

 The NICE Urban Real Labs are ideal test beds for nature-based solutions for circular urban water solutions, as they have varied geographical, environmental and socioeconomic characteristics.

-The Urban Real Labs cover a wide range of climate zones: tropical and subtropical (Pereira and Turin), Mediterranean (Talavera, Algeciras, Benalmádena, Lyon, Cairo), transition climate with extreme temperatures (Madrid), oceanic (Vigo, Aarhus), and Baltic (Gdansk).
+The Urban Real Labs cover a wide range of climate zones: tropical and subtropical (Pereira and Turin), Mediterranean (Algeciras, Benalmadena, Cairo), oceanic (Vigo, Aarhus), continental with extreme temperatures (Talavera and Madrid), Baltic (Gdansk) and transitional between temperate and moderately continental and Mediterranean (Lyon).

 LATEST ISSUES